 Bamboo is harder than red oak and maple and has higher tensile strength and compression strength than even steel.
 Bamboo sinks are typically constructed using layered strips of bamboo, and laminated with binding adhesives and a water-resistant topcoat to help keep the water where you want it and extend the life of the wood itself.

-Integrated stone sinks make for seamless designs that are ultra-slick and transitionless, allowing for easy cleanup and a high-end modern aesthetic that’s wildly desireable in dream kitchens of 2018/2019.
+Integrated stone sinks make for seamless designs that are ultra-slick and transitionless, allowing for easy cleanup and a high-end modern aesthetic that’s wildly desirable in today’s dream kitchens.
 Quartz is a composite stone, man-made with a combination of approximately 70% crushed quartz and acrylic resin.
 Granite composites sinks are another popular choice with a more natural looking finish.

 Offered as an option by many countertop manufacturers, integrated composite stones like quartz or natural marble sinks are very durable, reliable, and unlikely to scratch or crack over time.